 8. Donegal — Tory Island

 Ancient traditions have been preserved on this remote island, which includes the appointment of a Rí Thoraí, or island king.
 Its isolation has meant that Irish remains the first language spoken by natives.

 Rare birds and wildflowers flourish in the unspoilt place and it's also developed a bit of a reputation as a refuge for artists.

 Located at the foot of the Mourne Mountains, this designated Area Of Outstanding Natural Beauty (AONB) is spread across 1,600 acres.

 The park boasts experimental tree plots that contain the likes of redwood, monkey puzzle and eucalyptus, as well as natural curiosities like rocky outcrops and caves.

 There are four walking trails for exploring the woods to choose from, with the longest being eight miles in length.

 Guinness is much more than a mere drink, it's now firmly established as part of our national identity itself, so if you really love Irish culture you have to make the pilgrimage at least once.

-Get a guided tour of the brewery to learn about the history of Black Stuff and the signing of the infamous 9,000-year lease, before seeing the process behind the stout’s creation.
+Get a guided tour of the brewery to learn about the history of the Black Stuff and the signing of the infamous 9,000-year lease, before seeing the process behind the stout's creation.